If you have answered yes to these questions, the beef cattle herd management method

 A project using the Beef cattle herd management method can reduce the emissions intensity of beef cattle production by reducing cattle emissions per kilogram of liveweight produced.

-The emissions intensity of a herd may be reduced by improving cattle productivity, reducing the average age of a herd, reducing the proportion of unproductive animals in the herd or changing the number of animals in each livestock class in the herd.
+Herd management projects (Part 2 section 6) can reduce emissions by improving cattle productivity, reducing the average age of a herd, reducing the proportion of unproductive animals in the herd or changing the number of animals in each livestock class in the herd.

 Australian carbon credit units (ACCUs) are earned when emissions from the herd, as a result of the project, are lower than they would have been had the project not been conducted.